 Integral was launched as an alliance in October 2004 in Toronto.
 Prior to the start of Integral there was a 2-year consultation period in which the desire and will to model a new collaborative way of working was discussed and tested.

 The rationale for Integral is to encourage, support and co-ordinate the efforts of the 23 Christian relief and development agencies who make up its membership.
 Integral provides opportunities for Members to maximise their efficiency and effectiveness particularly following a major disaster.
 A core belief of Integral is that more poor people are helped by collaborative working, which includes sharing best practice, learning, personnel, projects and resources.

 The main focus of Integral is Disaster Management.
 This means looking at ways for our Members to work together in disaster mitigation and preparedness, when disasters happen, relief and rehabilitation responses, and all the way through to development interventions.

-Integral Members, some working in partnership with each other, are involved in community development projects in over 88 countries.
-Integral also pioneered a countrywide collaboration in Ethiopia which concluded in 2010.
-In 2013/14 the Integral Programme Group identified six countries in which to bring together Integral Members to deepen collaborative work in-country.
+Integral Members, some working in partnership with each other, are involved in community development projects in 88 countries.
+Integral previously pioneered a countrywide collaboration in Ethiopia which concluded in 2010.
+Outside of Integral’s disaster response work, Members currently meet together regularly in five countries to coordinate, contingency plan and identify opportunities for collaboration: